 You could replace your taps by switching to mixer taps or an update in style.
 You have many choices because there is a massive range of kitchen taps available.
 They can include:

-- Monobloc taps: feature a single lever handle and one spout.
+- Single lever taps: feature a single lever handle and one spout.

-- Hot water taps: an additional tap that can be installed to provide hot or boiling water.
+- Boiling water taps: an additional tap that can be installed to provide instant hot or boiling water.

 - Pull-out taps: a spray feature that makes rinsing vegetables and washing plates easier.

-- Pillar taps: supplied in pairs - two individual taps - and a great budget option.
+- Pillar taps: supplied in pairs - two individual taps - a great budget option.

 Coloured taps, which are a growing trend, can suit all types of decor, from traditional to modern kitchen designs thanks to the range of finishes you can choose from.
-These include copper, brass, gold and, for an on-trend option, black taps.
+These include copper, brass, gold and, for an industrial look, black taps.

 Brushed steel taps will also look absolutely gorgeous in any modern-day kitchen.
-This finish is the perfect choice for young families.
-This is because, unlike normal stainless steel, fingerprint marks are greatly reduced, ensuring a fresh and clean appearance.
+This finish is the perfect choice for young families, as unlike normal stainless steel, fingerprint marks are greatly reduced, ensuring a fresh and clean appearance.

 You also have traditionally-styled kitchen taps, with Edwardian-era design touches to bring classical elegance to your kitchen.
 Though traditional in style, these taps are all constructed using high-quality materials to ensure their timeless look.